segmentio/analytics-edge/README.md

 # Segment Edge SDK

 This is an official Segment Edge SDK monorepo.

+With Segment Edge SDK, built on Cloudflare Workers, developers can collect high-quality first-party data and use Segment Edge SDK to access realtime user profiles and state, to deliver personalized app experiences without managing a ton of infrastructure.
+Want to know more?
+Check out the blog post! https://segment.com/blog/twilio-segment-edge-sdk/

 Versioning and package publishing is handled by [Changesets](https://github.com/changesets/changesets) and fully automated with GitHub Actions.

 # Using the Edge SDK?